cfelder/ldap3-orm/doc/install.rst

 Install ldap3-orm from sources
 ------------------------------

-If all requirements has been fullfilled you can install ldap3-orm using the standard distutils/setuptools mechanism.
+If all requirements have been fullfilled you can install ldap3-orm using the standard distutils/setuptools mechanism.
 Just run the following command in the project's root folder. ::